DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 In year one, students study a range of ethical theories, such as utilitarianism, natural law and situation ethics, exploring how they solve ethical dilemmas including capital punishment, polyamorous relationships and animal experimentation.

-In year two, students go deeper into the problems of ethics, asking what it means to say something is good or bad and whether should we be held morally accountable for our actions.
+In year two, students go deeper into the problems of ethics, asking what does it mean to say something is good or bad and should we be held morally accountable for our actions?
 Or do we have no free will in how we act?

 In year one, students examine core beliefs in Christianity, asking who was the historical Jesus?
 What is the Bible and how authoritative is it for Christians?
 They also explore the major theological debates within the church over the Trinity, atonement and salvation.